Mr America (song)

 "Mr America" is a song written and recorded by Australian singer Russell Morris and produced by Howard Gable.
-It was released as a single in December 1970 and peaked at number 8 on the Australian Go-Set chart on 6 February 1971; thus becoming Morris' third top ten single.
+It was released as a single in December 1970 and peaked at number 8 on the Australian Go-Set chart on 6 February 1971; thus becoming Morris' third top-ten single.

-"Mr America" also won Morris the 1971 TV Week's Music Awards accolade for "Composer of the Year".
-The song came third in 'Best Single' behind "Eleanor Rigby" by Zoot and "Eagle Rock" by Daddy Cool.
+"Mr America" also won Morris the 1971 TV Weeks Music Awards accolade for Composer of the Year.
+The song came third in Best Single behind "Eleanor Rigby" by Zoot and "Eagle Rock" by Daddy Cool.